DavidDragan1/_blog/_posts/2025-02-27-Circuit-Board-Cities.md

 <img src="../images/circuitboardcity.jpeg" />

 In fact, roads act like traces - designated channels for traffic to flow through, carrying people and other needed items to and from buildings, which themselves may be likened to each component on a circuit board.
-For instance, a capacitor temporarily stores a charge of electrons - is a high-rise apartment complex not then just the same but for people?
-Temporarily storing people until they need to go somewhere else to do some useful work.
+For instance, a capacitor temporarily stores a charge of electrons - is a high-rise apartment complex not then just the same but for people - temporarily storing people until they need to go somewhere else to do some useful work?

-microcosm in macrocosm - fractals, phone in the mirror
+Although they don't offer much in terms of architecture, they do, at least for me, offer a profound insight into perspectivism.